-Represents Cenovus's net interest in refining operations.

-Non-GAAP financial measure or contains a non-GAAP financial measure.
-See the Specified Financial Measures Advisory of this MD&A.
+(3) Represents Cenovus's net interest in refining operations.
+(4) Non-GAAP financial measure or contains a non-GAAP financial measure.
+See the Advisory.

 Net earnings (loss) for all periods in the table above is the same as net earnings (loss) from continuing operations.